Fauna of South America

 The fauna of South America consists of a huge variety of unique animals some of which evolved in relative isolation.
 The isolation of South America allowed for many separate animal lineages to evolve, creating a lot of originality when it comes to South American animal species.
 The isolation of South America had an abrupt end some few million years ago when the Isthmus of Panama was formed, allowing small scale migration of animals that would result in the Great American Interchange which caused many marsupials such as Thylacosmilus to go extinct.
 South America is the continent with the largest number of recorded bird species.

+South America is home to one of the most species-rich assemblages of freshwater fish in the world, as well as numerous endemic (species that are native to and found only within a specific geographic region) groups of mammals, birds, reptiles, and amphibians.
+The continent constitutes a large part of the Neotropical realm (one of Earth's eight biogeographic regions, encompassing South and Central America and characterized by tropical ecosystems) and is one of the most biologically diverse regions of the world with representative species found in a wide range of different ecosystems, including the Amazon rainforest, Andes Mountains, Pantanal, Cerrado, Atacama Desert, and Patagonian steppes.

 Additionally, speciation has occurred at a higher rate in South America than in other parts of the world.
 This is likely due to the large amount of land mass close to the equator.
 The amount of speciation at the equator compared to the rest of the world is much greater.

+Freshwater Fish

+The freshwater fish diversity observed in South America is one of the greatest in the world.
+There are over 5,600 described species in South American water alone, and the continent comprises less than 12% of the Earth's surface.

+Dominant taxonomic groups across the area include: Charafiformes (ex: piranhas), Siluriformes (catfishes), Cichlidae (cichlids) and Gymnotiformes (ex: electric eel).
+Studies of the western Amazonia systems have revealed that alpha diversity (species diversity within a specific habitat or ecosystem) and beta diversity (variation in species composition between different habitats) are exceptionally high.
+Adjacent tributary basins often contain different fish assemblages as a result of environmental specialization and geographic isolation.

+The macroevolutionary and historical mechanisms responsible for this diversity have recently been elucidated.
+An analysis of 4,967 species and their distribution combined with a dated phylogeny suggest that South American ichthyofauna has experienced five rapid bursts of net diversification rate during the Paleogene and Miocene epochs, which approximately corresponds to the timing of major episodes of mountain building/reorganization of South American hydrography, with western Amazonia action both as species rich "cradle" and as a source for long-term dispersal.
+Additionally, a study in the Western Amazon found that river captures caused by Andean uplift since the late Cretaceous resulted in a series of rapidly shifting freshwater systems, allowing the dynamic freshwater habitat to support a hotspot in species richness for fishes.